 But Mark Glen, who attended both the 2012 London Olympic Games and 2014 Commonwealth Games in Glasgow, asks, “why certain events get funded when others don’t is as good a question as any.”

-In recent months, Northampton Town FC have been scrutinised over the financial practices and sustainability of the club off the pitch with the local council thanking the club’s staff for going up two months without being paid.
+In recent months, Northampton Town Football Club have been scrutinised over the financial practices and sustainability of the club off the pitch with the local council thanking the club’s staff for going up two months without being paid.
 Regardless of this, Northampton Borough Council’s reasoning behind the loan to the club in the region of £10 million has raised eyebrows.

 Northamptonshire has been no stranger to the risky sporting investment.
 In 2009, Northamptonshire County Council loaned Silverstone circuit in excess of £13 million to fund improvements and renovations required to host the British Grand Prix, something that has had its long-term future labelled as ‘under threat’ by the circuit owners.